Geeks in Phoenix

 3 things you can do to restore network connectivity

-If you recently installed or uninstalled software before losing your network connection, it could be some of your TCP/IP settings had been changed.
-TCP/IP is the internet protocol suite used for the internet and other networks.
-Resetting them back to default is easy; it requires an administrator command prompt to do it.
+If you recently installed or uninstalled software before losing your network connection, some of your TCP/IP settings could have been changed.
+TCP/IP is the Internet protocol suite used for the Internet and networks in general.
+Resetting them back to default is easy, and there are two ways of doing it.

 Reset the TCP/IP stack and Winsock interface using an administrator command prompt